 This made them a symbol during a time of change and progress in America.
 As Mary Wilson put it: “We became the face of the Black movement just by being Black and prominent—the face of young Black women achieving something.”

-They also delivered glamorous looks and hairstyles that made them stand out from other music acts.
+They also delivered glamorous 60s fashions and hairstyles that made them stand out from other music acts.
 Discover more about Diana Ross and The Supremes below.

 How Did The Supremes Form?